mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Key Package:
-: A signed object describing a client's identity and capabilities, and including a hybrid public-key encryption (HPKE {{!I-D.irtf-cfrg-hpke}}) public key that can be used to encrypt to that client.
+: A signed object describing a client's identity and capabilities, and including a hybrid public-key encryption (HPKE {{!I-D.irtf-cfrg-hpke}}) public key that can be used to encrypt to that client, and which other clients can use to introduce the client to a new group.

-Initialization Key (InitKey):
-: A key package that is prepublished by a client, which other clients can use to introduce the client to a new group.

 Signature Key: